-Marengo was the French Emperor Napoleon Boneparte's horse.
-He was an Arab, small and grey, and named after the Emperor's victory at the Battle of Marengo in Italy in 1800.
+Marengo belonged to the French Emperor Napoleon Boneparte.
+He was an Arab horse, small and grey, and named after the Emperor's victory at the Battle of Marengo in Italy in 1800.
 Napoleon is said to have ridden him through many of his campaigns between 1800 and 1815.

-In 1815 the Duke of Wellington defeated Napoleon at the Battle of Waterloo.
+In 1815, the Duke of Wellington defeated Napoleon at the Battle of Waterloo.
 Marengo was captured on the battlefield and taken to England.
-After his death, Marengo's skeleton was displayed at the Royal United Services Institute, established by Wellington in 1831.
+After his death, Marengo's skeleton was displayed at the Royal United Services Institute (RUSI), established by Wellington in 1831.
 It moved to the National Army Museum in the 1960s.

-After such a long time on display Marengo needed some conservation work.
+After a long time on display, Marengo was in need of some conservation work.
 His bones had resettled themselves, his head had begun to droop, and he no longer stood like a natural horse would.

-What's more, he had cracks in his sternum and ribs, and his skeleton was very dirty.
+What's more, he had cracks in his sternum and ribs, and his bones were very dirty.

 'He was one of the most loved objects in the old museum.
 But every time I came into the gallery I always thought there was something sad about him.'